smallstep/certificates/docs/revocation.md

 # Revocation

 **Active Revocation**: A certificate is no longer valid from the moment it has been actively revoked.
-Clients are required to check verify certificate validity against CRLs (Certificate Revocation Lists) or use OCSP (Online Certificate Status Protocol).
+Clients are required to check against centralized sources of certificate validity information (e.g. by using CRLs (Certificate Revocation Lists) or OCSP (Online Certificate Status Protocol)) to verify that certificates have not been revoked.
 Active Revocation requires clients to take an active role in certificate validation for the benefit of real time revocation.

 **Passive Revocation**: A certificate that has been passively revoked can no longer be renewed.
 It will still be valid for the remainder of it's validity period, but cannot be prolonged.
-The benefit of passive revocation is that clients can remain simple and decentralized.
+The benefit of passive revocation is that clients can verify certificates in a simple, decentralized manner without relying on centralized 3rd parties.
 Passive revocation works best with short certificate lifetimes.

 `step certificates` currently only supports passive revocation.
 Active revocation